How Can Coaches Create Awareness For Coaching Clients?

 By Chester Jackson

 Without new awareness, we can get stuck due to our own constrained thinking of our beliefs about ourselves, others, or circumstances.
 The constraint often results in frustration, lack of meaningful growth, or getting suboptimal results.
-To help others reach their true potential, coaches can help their clients think differently about their obstacles or how they may be approaching those obstacles that are hindering their success.
+To help others reach their true potential, coaches can help their clients create awareness and think differently about their obstacles, or how they may be approaching those obstacles that are hindering their success.

 Updated ICF Core Competency 7: Evokes Awareness

 Evoking awareness is about using your coaching skills to help facilitate your clients insights and learning to discover how they see themselves, their challenge, and how they explore beyond their current thinking.
 To evoke awareness, a coach helps the coachee explore what is possible if they challenge their own assumptions, feelings, beliefs, etc…

 ICF Core Competency: Evokes awareness is a client-focused competency and can spark a pivotal moment in their growth.